SatMAE: Pre-training Transformers for Temporal and Multi-Spectral Satellite Imagery: Experiments

 \subsection{fMoW Sentinel (Multi-spectral)}

-In this section, we describe experiments pre-training on fMoW-Sentinel imagery and finetuning models on the image classification task of the fMoW-Sentinel dataset.
-We pre-train \model{}+Stack \ref{sec:satmae_stack} and investigate consistent masking \ref{par:consistent_mask} and independent masking \ref{par:indp_mask}, with \model{}+Group+CM and \model{}+Group+IM, respectively (see \ref{sec:satmae_group}, \ref{sec:satmae_spectral_enc}, \ref{sec:spectral_mask_strat}).
+In this section, we pre-train and finetune \model{} on the image classification task of the fMoW-Sentinel dataset.
+We pre-train \model{}+Stack \ref{sec:satmae_stack} and investigate \model{}+Group+CM \ref{par:consistent_mask} and \model{}+Group+IM \ref{par:indp_mask}, (see \ref{sec:multispectral_satmae}, \ref{sec:spectral_mask_strat}).
 The full models are then finetuned on the fMoW-Sentinel image classification task.
-For comparison, we also consider finetuning the ResNet-152 model \cite{resnet} from scratch and from an ImageNet initialisation.
+For comparison, we also finetune the ResNet-152 model \cite{resnet} from scratch and from a supervised ImageNet initialization.
 We pick the largest model, ResNet-152, for fairer comparison with ViTs.
+We also include MoCo-v3 \cite{chen2021mocov3, he2020momentum}, a popular SSL method.
+Given the differences in applying RGB-image augmentations to satellite imagery, we implement two versions: \begin{enumerate*}[label=(\roman*)] \item MoCo-v3: we apply all of the same augmentations, except random grayscale and solarize, to create 2 views of the 10-channel image. \item MoCo-v3+Group: we split the 10 bands into two groups suggested by \cite{tian2020contrastive}, and apply augmentations to each to create a positive pair of two 5-channel images. \end{enumerate*}

 \paragraph{Model configuration} As not all of the 13 Sentinel-2 bands may be useful, in our experiments we drop bands B1, B9 and B10, which correspond to a spatial resolution of 60m.
 Of the remaining 10 bands, we form three groups: \begin{enumerate*}[label=(\roman*)] \item RGB+NIR: B2, B3, B4, B8 \item Red Edge: B5, B6, B7, B8A \item SWIR: B11, B12 \end{enumerate*}.
-We choose this grouping to ensure each group has bands of the same spatial resolution as well as similar wavelength (see \ref{sec:fMoW_sent_bands}).
+We choose this grouping to ensure each group has bands of the same spatial resolution and similar wavelength (see \ref{sec:fMoW_sent_bands}, \ref{sec:important_spectral_bands}).
+Only the last row of \cref{tab:SatMAE_spectral} includes additional data augmentations used during finetuning as in \cite{mae}.
 See \ref{sec:fMoW_sentinel_training_details} for pre-training and finetuning details.

-\paragraph{Results} We present the results in table \ref{tab:SatMAE_spectral}.
-Our method \model{}+Group+IM is able to achieve the highest accuracy, outperforming supervised training from scratch by ~6.27\%.
-Interestingly, \textit{independent masking} performs the best, suggesting that it is beneficial to allow the model to ``peek'' at regions of unmasked band groups when reconstructing the same region in a masked band group.
-While ImageNet-initialised backbones appear to be effective, we demonstrate that our method designed specifically for multi-spectral satellite imagery strongly outperforms ImageNet-trained models.
+\paragraph{Results} We present results in table \ref{tab:SatMAE_spectral}.
+Our method \model{}+Group+IM achieves the highest accuracy, outperforming supervised training from scratch ($\uparrow$ 6.27\%) and ImageNet-initialized backbones ($\uparrow$ 4.84\%).
+ImageNet initializations may be less useful than in fMoW-RGB given the larger distributional shift to multi-spectral input data.
+We also note the effectiveness of grouping channels over processing all bands only at the patch embedding level (i.e. \model{}+Stack).